AugusDogus/whisp/README.md

 Add your local IP (e.g., `192.168.x.y:3000`) to your OAuth provider settings.
 Note that this is unreliable as your IP may change.

+## 📊 Database Maintenance

+The app includes an automated cleanup system that runs daily via Vercel Cron to prevent the database from growing indefinitely:

+- **Soft-deleted messages** (30+ days old) are permanently purged
+- **Old unread messages** (90+ days old) are automatically removed

 ## 🛠️ Available Scripts

 ```bash